How a dietitian can support you in diabetes management

 An individualized assessment by a registered dietitian will take into account your food preferences, eating schedule and cultural background.

-- A dietitian will have conversation with you about opportunities to enhance your eating habits to help improve your blood sugar control, and/or improve other diet related health issues like high blood cholesterol or high blood pressure.
+- A dietitian will meet with you for a shared conversation about opportunities to enhance your eating habits to help improve your blood sugar control, and/or improve other diet related health issues like high blood cholesterol or high blood pressure.

 - By the end of the visit, one or more food-related goals will be agreed upon, and if appropriate, a follow-up visit will be scheduled to continue the conversation about reaching desired health goals.

 To make an appointment with a dietitian at Harold Schnitzer Diabetes Health Center, call 503 494-3273 or learn more about our team here.